Instability of Legendrian knottedness, and non-regular Lagrangian concordances of knots: Regular Lagrangian cobordisms from Legendrian ambient surgery

 Moreover, the ambient Legendrian surgery gives rise to a \emph{Lagrangian standard handle-attachment cobordism} that consists of the trace of the aforementioned isotopy, followed by a Lagrangian standard one-handle.

-The isotopy performed in Step (2) is easy to describe also in the front of $\R^3$; we express this in a lemma. \begin{lem} For a generic choice of surgery arc $\eta$ and Legendrian $\Lambda$, the result $\Lambda_\eta$ after Legendrian ambient surgery can be obtained by first applying the Legendrian isotopy of $\Lambda$ in Step (2) by performing consecutive moves of type (S1) and (S2) shown in Figure \ref{fig:surgarc} to yield $\Lambda'$, and then performing a standard cusp-connected sum on the resulting $\Lambda'$. \end{lem}
+The isotopy performed in Step (2) is easy to describe also in the front of $\R^3$; we express this in a lemma.
+The techniques, and moves shown in the figures, are covered by the generalised Reidemeister moves for Legendrian graphs developed in \cite{ODonnolPavelescu2012}, which also have been used by Sabloff, Vela-Vick, Wong, and Wu in \cite{SabloffVelaVickWongWu}.

+\begin{lem} For a generic choice of surgery arc $\eta$ and Legendrian $\Lambda$, the result $\Lambda_\eta$ after Legendrian ambient surgery can be obtained by first applying the Legendrian isotopy of $\Lambda$ in Step (2) by performing consecutive moves of type (S1) and (S2) shown in Figure \ref{fig:surgarc} to yield $\Lambda'$, and then performing a standard cusp-connected sum on the resulting $\Lambda'$. \end{lem}